Dragon Boat Regatta in St. Catharines, Ontario - an event to collect money for the fight against breast cancer

 Neither Elizabeth nor most of her friends have ever used a dragon boat.
 For that reason some training with basic instructions were required.

 As a guest we had a young Swiss student in our house who joined also without having any problems.
-She enjoyed it also very much.

 If you never have visited a dragon boat regatta, this site will give you a small impression.
 Just check local papers or ask in any tourist office where such an event takes place if you are interested.

 No dragon heads or dragon tails on the boat during training

 You can see most of the rower are not any longer teenagers

 For our Swiss student the regatta added some flavor of Ontario to her stay.

 It was easy for Elizabeth to get her into the team.